tsileo/bakthat/docs/user_guide.rst

 Bakthat use a ".gitignore style" way to exclude files using Unix shell-style wildcards.

-There is two way to exclude file:
+There is two way to exclude files:

 - by creating a **.bakthatexclude** file at the root of the directory you want to backup.
 - by specifying a file directly with the ``--exclude-file`` argument.